Xaralampos-Makridhs/PHP-Course/README.md

 ---

-## Contributing

-Contributions are welcome!
-If you'd like to improve examples, fix typos, or add exercises, feel free to:
-- Fork this repository
-- Create a new branch
-- Submit a pull request
+## Contact for Questions or Suggestions

+If you have any questions or would like to suggest improvements or corrections to my repository, please feel free to contact me via email at makridhs.xaralampos@gmail.com.

 ---